ofarukaydin/react-spotify-youtube/README.md

 ### How does it work?

-Python(FastAPI) is used in backend.
+Python(FastAPI) is used at backend.
 It uses beatifulsoup module to fetch track url from youtube and passes to react-player.

 ### What is the fetching algorithm?